pinterf/RgTools/README.md

 This plugin is written from scratch and licensed under the [MIT license][1].
 Some modes of RemoveGrain and Repair were taken from the Firesledge's Dither package.

 v0.96 (20170608)
-- Clense: ignore planar colorspace checking when planar=true.
+- Clense, ForwardClense, BackwardClense: ignore planar colorspace checking when planar=true.
 Like in RemoveGrain and Repair.

 v0.95
 - Fix: RemoveGrain Mode 20: overflow at 14 and 16 bit depths in SSE4 (stripes)